Gheorghe Lazăr

-Gheorghe Lazăr (5 June 1779 – 17 September 1823), born and died in Avrig, Sibiu County, was a Transylvanian, later Romanian scholar, the founder of the first Romanian language school in Bucharest, 1817.
+Gheorghe Lazăr (5 June 1779 – 17 September 1823), was a Transylvanian Romanian scholar and the founder of the first Romanian language school in Bucharest, in 1817.

 Biography

-A Habsburg Empire subject, Lazăr was born to a peasant family.
-He studied in Sibiu, Cluj, and Vienna, training in theology, but also interested in history and philosophy.
+Lazăr was born to a peasant family in Felek, Szeben County, Habsburg Empire, today Avrig, Sibiu County, Romania.
+He studied in Nagyszeben (Sibiu), Kolozsvár (Cluj-Napoca), and Vienna, training in theology, but also interested in history and philosophy.
 The strong admiration he had for Napoleon I, as well as other radical opinions he expressed, prevented him from becoming a priest.
 He later had to flee for Wallachia, where he worked as a tutor and engineer, drawing admiration from boyar Constantin Bălăceanu, who was charged with the administration of schools throughout the Principality.

 His school signified the break with a tradition of schooling in Greek (prevalent under Phanariote rule), and also marked a step towards secularism in education.
 Lazăr was one of the first wave of Romanian Transylvanian teachers to shape schooling in both Wallachia and Moldavia throughout the 19th century.

-In 1821 he became gravely ill, and returned to his home village where he died.
+In 1821 he became gravely ill and returned to his home village of Avrig, where he died.

 Legacy

-Today a great number of Romanian highschools are named in his honour.
+Today a great number of Romanian high schools are named in his honour.
 The most prestigious are: